TilmanGriesel/PeregrineLogger/README.md

 At the moment this things are not possible:
 * Define your own log format
 * More then trace log targets (if you dont wanna write your own)

+## Links
+My little blog post about this at http://tilmangriesel.de/2013/02/26/peregrine-logger/